-By Kerry Howell, University of Plymouth, UK
+Kerry Howell, University of Plymouth, UK

-The workflow of image-based data comprises the following steps: (i) collection of images/videos and associated data, (ii) storage of raw images/videos and data, and onward use for non-scientific purposes (e.g., education and outreach), (iii) quality control and cleaning of images/videos and data, (iv) analysis of image-based data to extract biodiversity information, and (v) storage of annotated and biological data.
+The workflow of image-based data comprises the following steps: (i) the collection of images/videos and associated data, (ii) storage of raw images/videos and data, and onward use for non-scientific purposes

+(e.g., education and outreach), (iii) quality control and cleaning of images/videos and data, (iv) analysis of image-based data to extract biodiversity information and (v) storage of annotated and biological data.
 Each step in this pathway presents challenges to those who generate and use these data.
-Different images and videos produced by different gear types can undermine the ability to discriminate animals in the imagery, which lead to challenges in comparing biodiversity data across surveys.
+Different images and videos produced by different gear types can undermine the ability to discriminate animals in the imagery, which leads to challenges in comparing biodiversity data across surveys.
 Raw data files from survey cruises are not usually archived in a systematic manner and may only be archived locally by individual researchers or institutions undertaking the surveys.
-Therefore, image-based data are rarely findable, accessible, interoperable, or reusable (FAIR).
-There are no common naming formats for imagery and metadata files, no common folder structures for archiving, no common metadata standards, and so data are not currently machine readable.
+Therefore, image-based data rarely subscribes under the FAIR principles.
+There are no common naming formats for imagery and metadata files, no common folder structures for archiving, no common metadata standards, and data is not currently machine readable.

 In addition, there are no common standards around the analysis process, and there are no common standards for naming morphotaxa due to the lack of global morphotaxa/species reference library.
-Different software is currently available and used for imagery annotation, and there are currently no agreed quality control procedures in image-based data analysis.
-Quality control for data generated by different observers is needed, as well as to check if identifications are accurate and conform to yet to be agreed standards.
-At the final step, effective storage of processed data needs to be considered.
-Annotated data is very useful for training both humans and machines, and well-archived annotated datasets can be used to support the development of deep-learning, artificial intelligence (AI)-based tools to speed up the annotation process.
-At present there is no global database to archive this sort of data, often consisting of temporary names or morphotaxa information.
+Different software is currently available and used for imagery annotation and there are currently no agreed quality control procedures in image-based data analysis.
+Quality control for data generated by different observers is needed.
+It has to be checked if identifications are accurate and whether they conform to yet-to-be-agreed standards.
+As the final step, effective storage of processed data needs to be considered.
+Annotated data is very useful for training both humans and machines.
+Well-archived annotated data sets can be used to support the development of deep-learning, Al-based tools to speed up the annotation process.
+At present, there is no global database to archive this sort of data which often consists of temporary names or morphotaxa information.
 This workshop aims to address the challenges associated with each of these steps in the collection, use and storage of image-based data, and identify possible ways forward considering new innovations.